todaatsushi/profiles_crud_app/README.md

 ```
 docker-compose run web python manage.py test
 ```

+### Testing with virtualenv
+To test using virtualenv, make sure you have [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) installed and placed in your root directory.

 For more about testing this app, view the README.md in users/tests.

 ### .env variables